 In 1974, she wrote an analysis of the puns in Marcel Duchamp's film, Anémic-Cinéma.
 Her essay appeared in Studio International (London) and has been extensively quoted and discussed in the literature on Duchamp.

-Awards include a film preservation through Anthology Film Archives and grants from the Manhattan Community Arts Fund and the National Endowment for the Arts.
+Awards include a film preservation by Anthology Film Archives and grants from the Manhattan Community Arts Fund and the National Endowment for the Arts.